csawtelle/Matchademics-Whitelabel/README.md

-# Using Matchademics Whitelabel Components
+# Embedding Matchademics Whitelabel Components

 ### Simply use your partner key to acess our questionnaire.